inspired99/roguelike-game/README.md

 # Roguelike-game Beta version

-Was implemented with Python 3 (Turtle & Tkinter libraries).
+Was implemented with Python 3 (Turtle & Tkinter libraries), install them from `requirements.txt`.

 To play game use command `python3 -m src.main`.